 With traditional email gateways designed to look for obviously malicious signals, such as malicious files or links pointing to malicious websites, they are ineffective against social-engineering attacks, which often involve just plain-text emails.
 To make matters worse, today’s attackers are getting into the walled garden of an organization, sending email messages from compromised accounts and wreaking havoc internally.
 Attackers also use compromised accounts in the organization to launch campaigns against other higher-value targets, such as banks, healthcare companies and government organizations.
 Such attacks will typically not be blocked by the traditional email gateway vendors because they are coming from high-reputation domains.
-Barracuda researchers recently analyzed more than 360,000 spear-phishing emails, uncovering some startling revelations: Brand impersonation is being used in more than 80% of spear-phishing attacks and sextortion, a form of blackmail, makes up 10% of all spear-phishing attacks.
+Barracuda researchers recently analyzed more than 360,000 spear-phishing emails, uncovering some startling revelations: Brand impersonation is being used in more than 80% of spear-phishing attacks and sextortion, a form of extortion, makes up 10% of all spear-phishing attacks.

 The evolution and success of social engineering attacks has changed conventional thinking about email security and has accelerated efforts to provide security beyond the email gateway.
 Barracuda has adapted in response, too.
 With the acquisition of Sookasa in 2016, Barracuda added innovative cloud-based security technology and expertise, leading to development of groundbreaking integration with cloud applications, including Microsoft Office 365.
 As a result, in 2017, Barracuda launched Sentinel, offering AI-based protection against spear phishing, account takeover, and BEC.